sixploy/netboot/live-system/README.md

 - initramdisk
 - live system .ISO file

 The netboot images will be available in the `bin/noble` directory.
+To build the images:

+1. Change the `SSH_KEYS` variable in the `Makefile` to point to your public key file.
+This file will be downloaded and baked into the image
-To build the images, install Docker and `make` and run:
+2. install Docker and `make` and run:

 ```bash
 $ make